 Education and Training

 I was born and raised in North Carolina.
 I completed my Bachelor of Arts in psychology at the University of North Carolina at Chapel Hill.
 After graduating, I spent two years in Providence, Rhode Island conducting research at Brown University and Rhode Island Hospital to develop mental health interventions for teenagers following cyber bullying.
 I completed my PhD in clinical psychology with a concentration in child and adolescent psychology at Virginia Commonwealth University.
-I completed my pre-doctoral clinical internship at Virginia Treatment Center for Children.
+I completed my pre-doctoral clinical internship at Virginia Treatment Center for Children. have advanced training in providing therapy to children and teens with high levels of risk and need, including youth with suicidal ideation and self-harm.
 After graduating, I completed a postdoctoral research fellowship in the Injury and Violence Prevention Program in the Department of Surgery at VCU.

 I have extensive training in providing evidence-based therapy to children, teens, and young adults to treat a range of mental health concerns.
 I have provided therapy and assessment services in a variety of settings, including inpatient psychiatric and medical hospitals, primary care clinics, specialty pediatric clinics (e.g., craniofacial, hematology/oncology), and private practices.